 For some pupils, a bespoke curriculum and modified timetable will be provided where appropriate.

-The two learning pathways have subjects that present an element of choice within the curriculum:
+The two learning pathways present an element of choice within the curriculum:

 Pupils continue to study a Modern Foreign Language option made at the start of Year 7; French, German or Spanish.